-It seems nothing can be done, in the Persian-administered province of Beyond-the-River, without the signature of a far-off king.
-Letters go back and forth in the project of securing Persians support for this or that version of a future for what had been Judah before Nebuchadnezzer’s tolerance for its nonconformist people ebbed.
+It seems nothing can be done in the Persian-administered province of Beyond-the-River without the signature of a far-off king.
+Letters go back and forth in the project of securing Persian support for this or that version of a future for what had been Judah before Nebuchadnezzer’s tolerance for its nonconformist people ebbed. (more…)

 Archive for June, 2008